ernoData/ernoData/README.md

 - 👀 I am very interested in SQL and databases.
 - 🌱 I am currently learning PostgreSQL, pgAdmin and Python.

 My work so far has been mostly in finnish.
-I'll focus on english in the future.
+I'll be using english more in the future.